 On this Easter Sunday, Merle was ten months old.
-With a ravenous appetite as a newborn, he matured to a robust, vibrant little boy, gift with a jovial personality that intrigued us all.
+With a ravenous appetite as a newborn, he matured to a robust, vibrant little boy, gifted with a jovial personality that intrigued us all.
 He exuded a sense of gaiety with his frequent bubbles of laughter.
-Always cute and playful, his spirit filled out home with warmth.
+Always cute and playful, his spirit filled our home with warmth.
 He was a happy addition and playmate for his sister.
-But all that had changed.
+But all that had changed this Good Friday weekend.

-On Good Friday, out plans for a holiday had been altered.
+Our plans for a holiday had been altered.
 Merle had shown gradual signs of discomfort and loss of appetite.
 I cradled him in my arms as he cringed with pain.
-Assuming this mid just be a flu bug, I reasoned he might be rid of his misery with baby aspirin and fluids.
+Assuming this might just be a flu bug, I reasoned he would rid of his misery with baby aspirin and fluids.
 I rocked him, cuddling his little frame close to me.
 His tired body, so desirous of sleep, only gave way to groans of pain.
 Saturday morning rolled around.
 “We have to take him to the hospital,” I lamented helplessly.

 At the hospital emergency room he was examined and admitted for further observations.
 The doctor assumed that his tummy may have been irritated by the aspirin or bad case of flu. “we’ll carry on with fluids and perhaps by morning things may have corrected themselves,” was the doctor’s conclusion.

 Finally I resolved in my heart, He knows best.
 I gave up.
-Lifting my heart to God, with wrenching agony, I prayed the I prayed the most difficult words a mother can say, “not my will, but thine.”
+Lifting my heart to God, with wrenching agony, I prayed the most difficult words a mother can utter, “not my will, but thine.”
 Resolved.
-A surge of peace came peace came over me.
-I felt tranquility like a flower on a cactus.
+A surge of peace came over me, I felt tranquility like a flower on a cactus.
 Shadowed by His presence, my fears now subsided.